Coleman Theatre

 It was listed on the National Register of Historic Places in 1983.

 Like more than 100 other theaters in the Midwest, it was designed by the Boller Brothers architectural firm of Kansas City, Missouri.

 It was built by Rucks-Brandt Construction Co.

 It is a 120x150 ft theater/commercial structure.
 It was originally intended to include commercial shops on the first floors of its east and south sides, where the entrances to the theater were located, and to include the Masonic Lodge Hall on the eastern half of its second floor.

+The theater features a ”Mighty Wurlitzer” pipe organ built in 1928 and costing $35,000, and the overall complex includes the Coleman Ballroom, now event space, and Celebrity Park, a small park with a fountain and benches that also features a “Wall of Fame” honoring local community leaders.

+The theater offers tours and various live productions, and several venues inside the complex can be rented for events.